 - rules directed specifically at registered charities

-- other rules that might affect their activities, even if they are not specifically directed at registered charities
+- any other rules that might affect their activities, even if they are not specifically directed at registered charities

 These rules are explained in our article Rules Registered Charities Must Follow.